jason-ford-x/proposal-ref-class/README.md

 ### HTMLElement

 Consider the `HTMLElement` properties `textContent` and `innerHTML`; they have a coerce-to-string behavior on assignment.
 The special treatment would occur when a `Ref` is assigned -- the engine would still get and coerce the Ref's internal value to string and apply that to the actual DOM, but it would bind the assigned `Ref` instance to the property as-is, rather than the coerced-to-string copy that it currently does.
-This effectively means `myElm.textContent = myRef; Ref.is(myElm.textContent, myRef) => true;`
+This effectively means `myElm.textContent = myRef; Ref.is(myElm.textContent, myRef) => true;`.

 ### Why
 To create a 'live' connection between a value and the element's property without extra wiring, as a way to have a more elegant native MVM mechanism.
 There are 2 possible designs: